Kyle Isbel Player Props: Royals vs. Orioles

 Kyle Isbel At The Plate

-- Isbel has seven doubles, a triple and four walks while batting .179.
+- Isbel is hitting .195 with eight doubles, a triple and four walks.

-- In 24 games played this season, he has not hit a long ball.
+- In 25 games played this year, he has not gone deep.

-- In five of 24 games this season, he has scored, including multiple runs once.
+- In six of 25 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.